Monte Carlo Sequence Probability#

 Key Properties:

-Combines multiple response samples for more robust probability estimation
+Combines the original and multiple sampled responses for more robust probability estimation

 Length-normalized to allow fair comparison across responses